 - management of the Group’s environmental impacts; and

-The committee’s monitoring role also includes the monitoring of any relevant legislation, other legal requirements or prevailing codes of best practice, specifically with regard to matters relating to social and economic development, good corporate citizenship, the environment, health and public safety, consumer relationships, as well as labour and employment.
-The report on the application of the King Report on Governance for South Africa 2009 (King III) principles as published on the Company’s website, was also reviewed and approved by the committee.
+The committee’s oversight role also includes the monitoring of any relevant legislation, other legal requirements or prevailing codes of best practice, specifically with regard to matters relating to social and economic development, good corporate citizenship, employment equity, the environment, health and public safety, consumer relationships, as well as labour and employment.

 The committee further monitors Remgro’s participation and results achieved in external surveys in respect of any sustainability aspect pertaining to the Group.
 In this regard the committee noted the external recognition and achievements by the Group, as reported here.